Wake Wood – Review

 It is day 12 of our K-O-Ween 31 Days of Halloween horror movie review a day feature.
 Today we are taking a look at an Irish and British collaboration in the form of Wake Wood from 2009.
 This is another movie, along with V/H/S, that I can’t rate astonishingly well.
 This collection of movies, however, is supposed to be about variety and Wake Wood is still definitely worth a watch as something a bit different.

 Wake Wood was part of the Hammer Horror revival that also included Let Me In and The Quiet Ones.
 While not sharing many of the themes and traits of the original Hammer Horror, It’s nice to see the name doing the rounds again.
 Hammer Horror used to be a no brainer when you wanted slightly cheesy, B-movie horror.
-Its absences was definitely felt in the British horror movie industry.
-With that being said, let’s take a look at their first offering Wake Wood.
+Its absence was definitely felt in the British horror movie industry.
+With that being said, let’s take a look at their first modern offering Wake Wood.

 We are reviewing a horror movie a day for the entirety of October 2022 leading up to Halloween.
 These reviews will be shorter and more straight to the point than my standard format.
 We will feature a range of movies from horror classics to international hits and a few indie darlings.
 You can check out the entire K-O-Ween feature by clicking right here.